 The Board shall meet at the regularly scheduled meetings of the County Planning Commission.
 Special meetings may be held at the call of the Chairperson.
 All meetings of the Board shall be open to the public and all business coming before the Board shall be transacted at such meetings.
 The chairman, or in his absence the acting chairman, may administer oaths and compel the attendance of witnesses

-The Board shall keep minutes of its proceedings, records of examinations and other official actions, all of which shall be filed in the office of the County Zoning Officer and shall be a public record.
+The Board shall adopt rules and keep minutes of its proceedings, records of examinations and other official actions, all of which shall be filed in the office of the County Zoning Officer and shall be a public record.
 The Board of Adjustment shall keep record in the minutes showing the vote of each member upon each question or if absent or failing to vote, indicating that fact.

 Section 4.03.03.
 Powers and Duties of the Board.